liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 diff `4.8828125e-04`, exact `vp_update_norm`, mean iteration time `28.2326 s -> 23.7453 s`, total speedup `1.1890x`, and memory ratio `2.2612x`.

+The 10-iteration full 40-shot full-batch wrapper gate also preserved the model update, but it exceeded the memory budget: max loss abs diff `0.00390625`, exact `vp_update_norm`, mean iteration time `27.2223 s -> 22.1970 s`, total speedup `1.2264x`, and peak memory ratio `3.4826x`.
+This is useful as a speed/numerical validation, but it is not an accepted memory-budget configuration under the current `<=2.5x` rule.
+The next validation for full 40-shot use should reduce `batch_size` before changing kernel code again.

 Do not use full `torch.autograd.profiler` as the next step for this route.
 Observed-pressure short gates can be numerically invalid, while finite `nt=3000` and even tiny synthetic-energy profiler runs were too slow on the